 The latter is surely the area’s most recognizable landmark, with its 576-feet of height and 23 million years of age.
 You cannot climb it, but selfies with this large volcanic rock formation in the background are a must (the best shots are taken standing at the crossroad between Coleman and Embarcadero…there’s a little parking area perfect for it!).

-While at Morro Bay, you should take advantage of the local sustainable fishing culture and eat some wild caught seafood at one of the local fish markets facing the bay, like Giovanni’s Fish Market (1001 Front St).
+There are plenty of things to do in Morro Bay.
+While in town, you should take advantage of the local sustainable fishing culture and eat some wild caught seafood at one of the local fish markets or restaurants in Morro Bay facing the bay, like Giovanni’s Fish Market (1001 Front St).

 If you go north of Morro Rock, you can take a long stroll on the beach and hit another foodie destination, Taco Temple (2680 Main St), for some great California fusion food largely indebted to Mexican cuisine.